Taqdeer/Score/README.md

 # Score
-Javascript Game \n
+Javascript Game

-Open the game in browser \n
+Open the game in browser

 Use:

 --Space to throw bullets
 --Arrow keys to go up, down, right left

 Target

 --Find the exit door to next level

 Levels

 --Only one level has been made